 In the framework of the coding mechanisms accepted in the modern era,USB 3.2 will be able to provide very impressive theoretical transfer speeds of approximately 2 / Gbps.

 USB 3.2 will also provide backward compatibilityUSB 3.1, theUSB 3.0 andUSB 2.0 as stated, although to enjoy the maximum speed it will require cable USB Type-C, which has been properly ratified by theUSBWhich may prove to be a rather problematic requirement, considering that the market is currently loaded with cables of various kinds that are not clear who examined them and how, as part of the inherent disadvantages of technology that is free and open to everyone.
 The new standard is expected to be commercially available towards the end of next year or at the beginning of 2019, and we can only hope that by then the appropriate way and reason will be found for some order in the market that will make it easier for us all to understand what we are getting and when.

-The current announcement comes not long after Intel announced that it would become the "Thunderbolt Its advanced 3, which is also based on the standard physical interface of theUSB Type C (although it needs dedicated PLCs on both devices to be operational) is free and available to everyone - so that each manufacturer can choose to provide controllers for its operation for the various products, with the intention of making the PLCs part of the future chipsets.
+The current announcement comes not long after Intel announced that it would become the "Thunderbolt Its advanced 3, which is also based on the standard physical interface of theUSB Type-C (which requires dedicated controllers on the two devices between which it connects to operate), free and available to everyone - so any manufacturer can choose to provide controllers to operate on the various products, plus the intention of making the controllers a built-in part of the company's future chipset.